 In the novel, Martin Arrowsmith, who is a medical student, becomes engaged to a woman named Madeleine.
-During the summer, Martin goes Canada, where he meets a nurse named Leora, proposes to her, and she accepts.
+During the summer, Martin goes Canada, where he meets a nurse named Leora.
+He proposes to her, and she accepts.
 But Martin is still not sure which woman he wants to marry.
 So, he invites both of them to have lunch with him, and when they arrive, he announces that he is engaged to both of them, and he will let them decide whom he will marry.
-Madeleine leaves in a huff, but Leora stays and cinches the engagement.
+Madeleine leaves in a huff, but Leora stays and clinches the engagement.

-Years later, the movie turned up on television, and I remember wondering to myself how the movie was going to handle this business with the two women.
-I was pleased to see that the Madeleine character was not in the movie, thereby eliminating the scene that caused me to despise the novel.
-As for the rest of the story, Martin is interested in medical research.
+Years later, the movie turned up on television, and I remember wondering to myself how it was going to handle this business with the two women.
+I was pleased to see that the Madeleine character was not in the movie, thereby eliminating the scene that caused me to dislike the novel.
+As for the rest of the story, Martin (Ronald Colman) is interested in medical research.
 In testing a new medicine, the standard procedure is to have a control group that gets a placebo to compare with the group that gets the experimental medicine.
 That way the researchers can tell whether the medicine makes a difference, and whether there are side effects.
 This is especially emphasized in the novel, where the students are portrayed as being obsessed with controls.

 When the bubonic plague hits the West Indies, Martin decides to go there and try out his new serum.
 This requires the use of a control group.
 But if the serum is effective, this will mean that most of those in the control group will die on account of having only received a placebo.
 He ends up giving the serum to everyone.
 Martin’s humanity triumphs over his desire to establish the efficacy of the serum.